meppu/surreal/examples/elixir_mix/README.md

 ## Running the Example

-Make sure to change the SurrealDB URL in `application.ex` for your own one.

 To run the example, start an interactive Elixir shell (iex):

 **NOTE**: You may need to change `iex` to `iex.bat` on Windows!